infoqualitylab/author_network_analysis/Salt/data/databank_deposit_version_2/README.txt

 SRR7: Web Figure 4 has 13 edges, and our edge list has 12 edges.
 Web Figure 4 has additional edges 2 --> 34.
 Article 34 was not found as an included study article in the SR.

 SRR8: Web Figure 4 has 23 edges, and our edge list has 21 edges.
-Web Figure 4 has additional edges 2-->34 and 2-->43, which were not found as included study articles in the SRR8.
+Web Figure 4 has additional edges 2-->34 and 2-->43, which were not found as included study articles in SRR8.

 SRR9: Web Figure 4 has 23 edges, and our edge list has 21 edges.
-Web Figure 4 has additional edges 2-->34 and 2-->43, which were not found as included study articles in the SRR8.
+Web Figure 4 has additional edges 2-->34 and 2-->43, which were not found as included study articles in SRR8.

 SRR10: identical